Growth

 What does it mean?

 By definition it means; Development from a lower or simpler to a higher or more complex form; evolution.
 This can be applied to many things.
-However, in this post it is applied to oneself, using my experiences as a guide.
-Who knows, maybe you'll find a tip or two.
+Like oneself.

 Leaving undergrad in the midst of the pandemic gave me a lot of time to think about how myself, and my habits mirrored the world around me.
-Habits I've had since I was a wee lad, but also the ones formed throughout high school and undergrad.
+All while attempting to build a company.
+Habits I've had since I was young, but also the ones formed throughout high school and undergrad.
 The good and the bad.

 I loved to read when I was young.
 I always looked forward to the time we were given in school to stop whatever it was we were doing, and read.
-Same goes for bedtime.
-Reading signified a time of relaxation with a sense of exploration that school never gave me.
+Same goes for bed.
+It signified a time of relaxation with a sense of exploration that school never gave me.
 But along the way I stopped.
-I just stopped.

 To this day I am not quite sure why.
-Maybe schoolwork started to take more time?
-Maybe I had to start making friends instead of reading, or I did not know how to do both?
-Maybe it was the smartphone I got in 10th grade that became a magnet for my attention?
-Maybe it was a combination of these things, but one thing was for sure, my attention started to dwindle.
-Or at least it felt like it.
+Maybe schoolwork started to take more time.
+Maybe I had to start making friends instead of reading.
+Maybe I was just a kid, and wanted to mirror those around me.
+Maybe it was the smartphone I got in 10th grade.
+Maybe it was a combination of these things.

-It was not until I came home after undergrad that I became aware of what I had lost.
+It was not until after undergrad that I became aware of what I had lost.
 In many ways I was proud of myself and what I had accomplished.
 But in other ways I had forgotten the inner-child.
 That sense of wonder and curiosity.
-That joy for learning through reading and tinkering.
-If it was not for this time at home, I would not have found the joy for things I now have, and understand how to protect and nurture it.
+That joy for learning through reading and doing.
+If it was not for some time at home, I would not have rediscovered a joy for things, and understand how to protect that and nurture it.

 - Reading

-- Read whatever hard copy you want.
+- Hard copy.
 The goal is to read instead of scroll.
-You'll be much happier with yourself.
+You'll be much happier with yourself and your attention span will begin to revert back to baseline.

 - Running/exercise